 Have you ever wanted to get started with dance lessons?
 For that matter, were you aware of the different ways you could get started learning how to dance?

-Below are 3 ways you can use to get started and dance your heart out.
+Below are 3 effective methods you can use to help get started and dance your heart out.

 Personal Dance Instruction / Private lessons